 Incorporating a short evaluation at the end of each session will create an environment of openness and will build trust (as long as you are willing to be open to constructive critiques!).

-For example, if your client of color describes feeling uncomfortable in an all-white gym, do not attempt to compare your own feelings of discomfort to theirs.
+For example, if your is a Woman of Color describes feeling uncomfortable in an all-white gym, do not attempt to compare your own feelings of discomfort to theirs.
 Remember the example at the beginning?
-The social stigma of being tall cannot be compared to their experience of being a person of color.
+The social stigma of being tall cannot be compared to their experience of being a Person of Color.
 Their feelings are specific to a particular context and history of racism.

 This can come off as looking like you are trying to defend the person or situation that caused their feelings.
 Sometimes this turns into a form of gaslighting.